jurentie/old_portfolio/_posts/2018-07-23-how-i-started-my-blog.markdown

 ```
 $ sudo apt-get install ruby-full
 ```
-For other distro's see [this](https://www.ruby-lang.org/en/documentation/installation/) page.
+For other distro installation's see [this](https://www.ruby-lang.org/en/documentation/installation/) page.

 After following the above instructions you should be able to open a terminal and run ruby.
 Check by running the command `$ ruby -v` to see the version.